 - Allow the Phyllo Dough to sit out at room temperature to soften and become manageable.
 If the Phyllo Dough is too cold it will crumble.

 - Layout one piece of Phyllo Dough and cut into fourths, cutting lengthwise and then crosswise.
 Two cuts making rectangles.

-- Next paint on the butter to each piece and place on parchment paper lined cookie sheet.
-Laying out 12 pieces total.
-Cover all 12 pieces with 3 pieces of the Phyloo Dough covered with butter creating layers that will fluffy up in the oven.
+- Next paint on the butter to each piece and place on a parchment paper-lined cookie sheet.
+Laying out 12 pieces in total.
+Cover all 12 pieces with 3 pieces of the Phyllo Dough covered with butter creating layers that will fluffy up in the oven.